hawtio/hawtio/app/app/site/doc/Overview2dotX.md

 ### Getting started

+#### working with existing projects

+Git clone any of the above projects and then cd into the folder.

+Then get npm and bower to install their stuff:

+    npm install
+    bower install

+you are now ready to run the default build with gulp

+    gulp

+and you should be able to open a web browser and work on the code and have things rebuild etc.

 #### initial setup

 To get started, first off make sure you're running a relatively recent version node/npm.
 [Go download it](http://nodejs.org/) and re-install/upgrade if you're not sure.
 Make sure you update your npm packages with a `sudo npm update -g`.
 Then install a few tools: